jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 2. Gracefully handle cache partitions that do not have storage allocated
 3. Improve testability by provide a mock version of the `PlatformCachePartitionProxy` class that's used during test execution

-At this point, this is effectively the same cache management system used internally by [Nebula Logger](https://github.com/jongpie/NebulaLogger/blob/v4.9.9/nebula-logger/core/main/configuration/classes/LoggerCache.cls), which has already provided some great improvements in several orgs.
+At this point, this is effectively the same cache management system used internally by [Nebula Logger](https://github.com/jongpie/NebulaLogger/blob/v4.9.10/nebula-logger/core/main/configuration/classes/LoggerCache.cls), which has already provided some great improvements in several orgs.
 But if we want to build a standalone caching system, we can add several additional features to make it a highly scalable & configurable.

-## 5. Scope-Creep Part 1: Configuredly Controlling Cache Runtime Behavior, Using `CacheConfiguration__mdt` Custom Metadata Type
+### 5. Scope-Creep Part 1: Configuredly Controlling Cache Runtime Behavior, Using `CacheConfiguration__mdt` Custom Metadata Type

-When building reusable tools - espcially in Salesforce - I think it can be incredibly powerful to provide configurable controls that can be updated configuredly by admins & developers.
+When building reusable tools - espcially in Salesforce - I think it can be incredibly powerful to provide configurable controls that can be updated declaratively by admins & developers.
 In this case, I want to be able to configure several details about the caching system:

 1. Be able to enable/disable the 3 different cache types (transaction cache, org platform cache, and session platform cache)
 2. Be able to configure the name of the platform cache partition used by the org cache & session cache